quiyetbrul/ProgrammingWithGoogleGoSpecialization/1-GettingStartedWithGo/module1/1-WhyLearnGo.md

 - much easier to use

 ### Compiled vs Intepreted

-#### Compilation:
+#### Compilation

 - translate instructions once before running the code
   - C/C++, Java(partially)
   - translation occurs only once, saves time
     - runs machine language instructions directly because they're already compiled into machine language by the compiler

-#### Interpretation:
+#### Interpretation

 - translate instructions while code is executed
   - python, Java (partially)
   - translation occurs every execution
     - in addition to actually executing the instruction, translation from the instruction into the equivalent machine code needs to happen
   - requires an interpreter

 #### Efficiency vs Ease-of-Use

 - compiled code is fast
 - interpreters make coding easier
   - manage memory automatically